-Unofficially, your objective is pretty much always the same when you’re writing your resume: “I would like to get a job.”
+Unofficially, when you’re applying for jobs, your resume objective is pretty much always the same: “I would like to get a job.”
 There may be more specifics than that, but let’s be honest—that’s the main goal here.
 So if you know your objective is to get this job, and the recruiter or hiring manager knows you are also interested in said job (because otherwise, why would they even have your resume?), why do you need to make this explicit in your resume?

 What IS a Resume Objective?